yoonje/http-https-benchmark-analyzer/README.md

 # Http Https Benchmark Analyzer
-Analyzer that analyzes the difference in latency between http and https
+Analyzer that analyzes the difference in latency between http and https.
+Generally http more faster than https!
 ![result](https://user-images.githubusercontent.com/38535571/83666107-5e949880-a607-11ea-980e-c50d48ebc9fc.PNG)

 ### Requirement